 The Advanced Credit Program provides an enrichment experience for university-bound secondary students by offering freshman-level courses for college credit in selected high schools.

-The College of Education, which is accredited by the National Council for Accreditation of Teacher Education (NCATE) for the preparation of teachers, counselors, and administrators, offers an array of graduate and doctoral programs.
+The College of Education, which is accredited by the Council for the Accreditation of Educator Preparation (CAEP) for the preparation of teachers, counselors, and administrators, offers an array of graduate and doctoral programs.
 Through the university’s School of Professional & Continuing Studies, courses and programs are offered for both practitioners and those considering the field of education as a career.
 Many credit courses are available at sites throughout the metropolitan area, and professional development conferences and institutes are specially designed to help practitioners stay current in their fields of study.
 Programs also can be tailored to meet the specific needs of groups or organizations and can be offered on-site or at other convenient places and times.

 The Transition to Teaching Program provides a special certification route for individuals who currently hold bachelor degrees and who want to enter the teaching profession.
 The program is job-embedded and individuals work full-time in classrooms while taking their certification coursework.

 The Collabitat, a hub for education innovation, is a unique space that brings together practitioners from all education sectors, university faculty and researchers, new and bold education innovators, and leaders from diverse fields.
 Serving as an incubator and co-working space as well as a flexible space for professional development, the Collabitat offers credit and noncredit courses as well as consulting and facilitation services.
 Professional development will not be the typical “sit and get” format.
 Design thinking and bias toward action is integral to Collabitat programming.